 Oh wait, there was a king already… awkward..

 So that’s where we’re left off at, the newly crowned king gets to go solo into Castle Shadowgate where he’ll die about as many times as the characters in Sean Bean’s filmography.

-The book has no entering the castle, no puzzles and traps, and no Drooly McGhie here
+The book has no entering of the castle, no puzzles and traps, and no Drooly McGhie here

 All of these Worlds of Power books have hints to the games they novelize at the end of every few chapters.
 Usually, it’s something ridiculously obvious like “Try to avoid the fireballs of the mini-boss.” or “Make sure you get full health before the next battle,” etc. With Shadowgate, as it’s a point-and-click puzzle game, the hints are practical, make sense, and are thus, not condescending, but they really can give you a reminder that the game they refer to is a stark contrast to the book you’re reading.
 Yes, it’s a “tweens” category type of book, but a little edge wouldn’t hurt.
-Look at how kickass Batman: The Animated Series was/is, a bit dark and gritty but it added so much more substance than cheesing it up would’ve done.
-On that topic, check out the Shadowgate remake done by Zojoi, LLC with collaboration with Dave Marsh and Karl Roelofs.
+Look at how kickass Batman: The Animated Series was/is, a bit dark and gritty, but it added so much more substance than cheesing it up would’ve done.
+Speaking of dark and edgy, check out the Shadowgate remake done by Zojoi, LLC with collaboration with Dave Marsh and Karl Roelofs.

 The lack of the “ol NES charm” is an acceptable loss with this update and you’ll love the modern twists and additions that breathe new life into an old classic!